software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 23
 >
-> Add instructions on _how to start the frontend application_ to the `README.md` file under the "Usage guide" subheading.
-Don't forget important details, such as installing the frontend dependencies.
+> Add instructions on _how to start the frontend application_ to the "Usage guide" section in the `README.md` file.
+Don't forget important details, such as in which folder the commands should be run in an how to install the frontend dependencies.
 >
 > For the sake of clarity, you can add separate subheadings for backend's and frontend's usage guide:
 >